Houston Housing Market

 Houston's most walkable inner-loop neighbourhoods punch above their weight for a car-centric city.
 Montrose is the urban standout — dense with independent restaurants, art galleries, and a mix of restored mid-century bungalows and newer townhomes, with prices in the $450K–$700K range for detached housing.
 The Heights (Houston Heights) delivers a more residential version of the same appeal: wide sidewalks, a hike-and-bike trail along White Oak Bayou, Craftsman bungalows on tree-lined streets, and the most consistent appreciation story among Houston inner-loop ZIP codes.
 Midtown and EaDo (East Downtown) are the condo and lock-and-leave plays for buyers prioritising proximity to Downtown and the Medical Center over yard space.

-For families, The Woodlands in Montgomery County is the benchmark master-planned community — top-rated Conroe ISD schools, a walkable town center, and a self-contained suburban ecosystem that makes it Houston's most replicated model.
-Sugar Land in Fort Bend County draws families for Fort Bend ISD (consistently top-10 in Texas) and strong retail access.
-Katy is the west-side volume play: newer construction at Houston's most affordable price point with Katy ISD's excellent reputation holding resale values steady.
+The Woodlands in Montgomery County is the benchmark master-planned community — a walkable town center and a self-contained suburban ecosystem that make it Houston's most replicated model.
+Sugar Land in Fort Bend County is served by Fort Bend ISD and offers strong retail access.
+Katy is the west-side volume play: newer construction at one of Houston's most affordable price points, with resale values holding steady.

 Common questions about the Houston housing market